-The Board resolved to adopt the share award scheme on 1 December 2022 (the "Share Award Scheme").
+The share award scheme was adopted on 1 December 2022 (the "Share Award Scheme").
 The Share Award Scheme does not constitute a share option scheme within the meaning of Chapter 17 of the Listing Rules and is a discretionary scheme of the Company.
-However, it shall constitute a share scheme that is funded by existing Shares and shall be subject to the applicable disclosure requirements when the new Chapter 17 of the Listing Rules comes in effect on 1 January 2023.
+However, it shall constitute a share scheme that is funded by existing Shares and is subject to the applicable disclosure requirements under Chapter 17 of the Listing Rules came in effect on 1 January 2023.

-Particulars of the terms of the Share Award Scheme are set out in note 44 to the consolidated financial statements.
+Particulars of the terms of the Share Award Scheme are set out in note 43 to the consolidated financial statements.

-No share awards has been granted under the Share Award Scheme during the period from the date of adoption to the end of the year ended 31 December 2022.
+No share awards has been granted under the Share Award Scheme during the period from the date of adoption to the end of the year ended 31 December 2023.